Eat Healthily, Consider Using Time Restricted Eating, and Prioritise Building a Strong Gut Microbiome

 What are the benefits of time-restricted eating?

-• Achieving ketosis: Straight after your last meal your body is in a fed state, insulin levels are elevated, and your cells are burning glucose.
+- Achieving ketosis: Straight after your last meal your body is in a fed state, insulin levels are elevated, and your cells are burning glucose.
 As you move deeper into your fasting window, blood glucose levels begin to drop and your pancreas will signal to your liver (via the hormone glucagon) to break down stored glycogen to release more glucose.
 Towards the end of the fasting period (around 16 hours, but this can vary hugely person to person and depending on what your last meal was), all the ’easy’ sugar is gone, and the body flips to breaking down stored fats (lipolysis).
-The brain cannot use these free fatty acids (the product of lipolysis) as fuel as they cannot cross the blood-brain barrier – so the liver converts them into ketone bodies.
-Unlike fat, these ketone bodies (e.g Beta-hydroxybutyrate - often abbreviated to BHB) can cross the blood-brain barrier and are a very efficient source of energy.
-Some people report feeling more alert and focussed when in ketosis, and this (along with metabolic stability, reduced inflammation and possibly even longevity and cell renewal) is one of the benefits that advocates of a ketogenic diet espouse.
+The liver converts these fats into ketone bodies.
+These ketone bodies (e.g Beta-hydroxybutyrate - often abbreviated to BHB) can cross the blood-brain barrier and are a very efficient source of energy.
+Some people report feeling more alert and focused when in ketosis, and this (along with metabolic stability, reduced inflammation and possibly even longevity and cell renewal) is one of the benefits that advocates of a ketogenic diet espouse.
 Some people find a ketogenic diet hard to stick to in the long term, and time-restricted eating can be a way to ‘dip your toes’ into ketosis daily.
 If you are interested in finding out if you are actually achieving ketosis towards the end of your fasting window, you might like to use a blood ketone monitor such as Keto Mojo or even a continuous ketone monitor like SiBio.
 Ignore the urine test strips as they are generally not accurate and are more of a gimmick.
 To be honest, on a 16-hour or 18-hour fasting window you may not get into ketosis (or if you do, not to a significant level or not for very long) and, if this interests you, then you might want to intermittently add in a longer fasting window.

 Fasting for longer periods of time